ellxor/ellbot/README.md

 ellbot is a twitch bot written in pure C.

 dependencies:
-.
-POSIX
+. posix
-.
-OPENSSL
+. openssl